 - 1. Invert the tender, and hold in a suitable device.
 We use a foam cradle the Peco loco service cradle being ideal. - 2.
 Unclip the brake gear, and place to one side. - 3.
-Undo the three screws holding the keeper plate two are visible, the third being beneath the water scoop, which was glued in position on our sample, so had to be surgically removed and glued back in position on re assembly.
+Undo the three screws holding the keeper plate.

-Keeper plate removed and one Gibson wheelset installed.
+Keeper plate removed and one Gibson wheel set installed.

 - 4. Lift out the 3 wheelsets. - 5.
-Assemble the Gibson wheelsets onto the appropriate plain axle supplied with the wheels.
-We used 2x1mm 2mm bore spacing bushes each side to limit side play.
+Assembling one Gibson wheel set onto the plain EM axle and trial fitting shows we have a problem.